-Our classes are dedicated to the most interesting issues of nature.
+Our classes are dedicated to the most interesting aspects of nature.

-We discuss topics that interest and directly relate to preschoolers or pupils.
-We introduce children to the fascinating world of animals, plants, fungi and microorganisms, we explain how the universe "work" and how man "work".
-We teach both "how" and "what" the surrounding world is made of and why we should respect it.
-Simply - we give them the love of nature and science, that is exactly what we do.
+Discussing topics that interest and directly relate to preschoolers or pupils.
+Inviting children to the fascinating world of animals, plants, fungi and microorganisms, Explaining how the universe “work” and how man “work”.
+Teaching both “how” and “what” the surrounding world is made of and why we should respect it.
+Simply – WE GIVE CHILDREN the love of nature and science, that is exactly what we do.

 Ants create social structures, so when you look at a single worker or the entire colony forming a superorganism, you will see a number of very interesting processes.
 During the classes children discover the laws ruling the anthill.
 Together we reflect on the responsibilities that govern the world of ants.
 We will observe a big ant family living in the formicarium.
 What tasks are carried out inside the anthill, and what activities are carried out on the outside?
 To better understand how ants move and orientate in the dark anthill, we will play the role of some ants during an educational game.
 Children will see, that ants have so many secrets for us.